outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         > hostname="zhtux"
 30. Configuring the network.
     1. **DO NOT follow the handbook guide for network during installation**.
-We don't need `net-misc/netifrc` at all. `net-misc/netifrc` needs support of `dhcp`, while `net-misc/dhcpcd` can handle network configuration alone.
+We don't need `net-misc/netifrc` at all. `net-misc/netifrc` needs support from `dhcp`, while `net-misc/dhcpcd` can handle network configuration alone.
     2. # emerge --ask net-misc/dhcpcd
     3. # rc-update add dhcpcd default
     4. From now, the Ethernet part is OK.
 Nothing special needs configured. `dhcpcd` will manage Ethernet connection when startup.
 But for the Wireless part, we need to install another tool `net-wireless/wpa_supplicant`.